Institutes Guide

 - Course Syllabus: The syllabus must outline grading criteria and coursework deadlines.

-Each program curriculum consists of UCLA coursework and additional curricular activities that can supplement, complement, or augment the coursework, creating curricular synergy.
+Each institute program consists of UCLA coursework and additional curricular activities that supplement, complement, or augment the coursework, creating curricular synergy.
 Curricular activities that do not bear credit form the “value-added” component, e.g., field trips, studio work, career development workshops, seminars, laboratory hours.
-In addition, the program may include extracurricular activities to facilitate team building and
+In addition, the program may include extracurricular activities to facilitate team building.

-Precollege Summer Institutes wishing to include a mandatory residential experience as a part of the Summer Institute must enter an agreement with UCLA Conference Services to secure rooms and any meeting room/lounge spaces at the residential halls for all participating precollege programs with mandatory residential plans.
-Any residential precollege Summer Institute must provide the following information by the October 15 proposal submission deadline.
-For questions, please contact Shannon Laverty, Associate Director, Academic Planning and Analysis, slaverty@summer.ucla.edu.
+Summer programs wishing to include a mandatory residential experience as a part of the program must enter into an agreement with UCLA Conference Services to secure rooms and any meeting room/lounge spaces at the residential halls.
+For questions, or to be put in contact with Conference Services, please contact Shannon Laverty, Associate Director, Academic Planning and Analysis, slaverty@summer.ucla.edu.

 CURRENT PROGRAMS: